gihanmarasingha/autogradinglean/README.md

-# Autograding Lean submissions using GitHub Classroom and GitHub Codespaces
+# Local autograding and student record integration via GitHub Classroom and GitHub Codespaces

 [![PyPI - Version](https://img.shields.io/pypi/v/autogradinglean.svg)](https://pypi.org/project/autogradinglean)
 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/autogradinglean.svg)](https://pypi.org/project/autogradinglean)

-I will describe a workflow and provide tools by which an instructor can use GitHub Classroom for assessing mathematical proof via the LEAN interactive theorem prover.
-Currently, this repository is designed for use with Lean 3.
+I will describe a workflow and provide tools by which an instructor can use GitHub Classroom for performing local autograding and manual grading, integrating the results with your student recrod system.

+The tool is extensible: the instructor should write derived classes for each assessment type.
+I present an example class for assessing proofs written using the Lean interactive theorem prover.

 -----